Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Charleston actually eats.

 Bowens Island Restaurant ★ 4.6

 Bowens Island Restaurant near Folly Beach has shovel-fed steamed Lowcountry oysters since 1946.
-James Beard America's Classics winner in 2006; rebuilt after a 2010 fire.
+James Beard America's Classics winner in 2006.

 Signature: Steamed oysters by the bushel, Frogmore stew